ErizDotDev/LearningNotes/dotnet-core-development/csharp/getting-started/introduction.md

 - Values of reference types are immediately viewed as an object, while value of a value type can be an object by using the boxing and the unboxing operations.
 - When a value type’s value is assigned to an object type, a box is allocated to hold this value.
 This box is an instance of a reference type and the value of the value type is copied into this instance.
 - To unbox, a cast is needed to convert an object value to the receiving type.
 If the cast succeeds, then it successfully copies the value to the receiving value type.

 - Both operations are computationally expensive processes.
     - When a value type is boxed, new object must be allocated on the heap and constructed.

 - **Boxing**
-    - When a value is boxed, a copy of the value-type value is stored in a different memory location.
+    - When a value type is boxed, a copy of the value-type value is stored in a different memory location.
         - This means any changes to the value type will not affect the reference type that was created when the value is boxed.

 - Importance:
     - Way to differentiate value types and reference types.
     - Gain deeper understanding of how C# collection works.